18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 Hang Out at Waterplace Park

-Along the Woonasquatucket River, you can let the kids run a little loose to get extra energy out in Waterplace Park.
+You can let the kids run a little loose along the Woonasquatucket River to release extra energy in Waterplace Park.

 If they really need to let loose, Station Park is a big grassy area just beside Waterplace Park.